siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 flow.
 A passing field perturbs that background, and the background response contributes a secondary electromagnetic field.
 In chapter 7, $\mathbf{E}$ and
 $\mathbf{B}$ were identified as complementary aspects of one organized flow.
-For that reason a perturbation of the background shifts both constitutive channels together:
+The constitutive closure adopted here therefore shifts both constitutive channels together:

 $$